Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation: Acknowledgments

 \section{Acknowledgments}

 We thank Arun Ganesh for insightful discussions and for sharing the code for the Monte Carlo accountant.
+We are also grateful to Moshe Shenfeld for helping in evaluating their PLD accountant and providing feedback on our manuscript.
 Nikita Kalinin’s research was funded in part by the Austrian Science Fund (FWF) [10.55776/COE12].